onliseguros/docs/content/docs/insurers/financial_movement.md

 Parameter | Description
 --------- | -----------
-items.policy | The policy associated with this movement items.cash_flow | The cash flow record associated with this movement
+items.policy | The policy associated with this movement items.effect | The effect associated with this movement items.cash_flow | The cash flow record associated with this movement

 ```json